 My next biggest criticism was the handle grip/[T]he design needs work, with better ergonomics

 Result: Mixed.
-There’s some truth here, but this is going to be a challenge for any manufacturer due to the nature of the power that’s now in 12V tools while still having the compact batteries.
+There’s some truth here, but this is going to be a challenge for any manufacturer due to the nature of pod-style batteries in 12V tools while still having the compact batteries.

 You can pick up the Ridgid R9000K 12V Drill and Impact Driver Kit for $129.99.
 That’s still a decent value when you look at where other brands are: